 This year's theme was “Care at the Cutting Edge in a Cost-conscious World.
 Pediatric cardiologists, heart surgeons, anesthesiologists, nurses and perfusionists from nearly every state and over 20 countries discussed new treatments for children in heart failure, neurodevelopment in CHD patients, innovation and challenges in the management of children with single-ventricle conditions, and adult CHD.

-“There’s never been a more exciting time to work in the field of pediatric cardiology – new knowledge is being generated daily and improvements in care are developing very quickly all while we are finding ways to offer increased value in healthcare and to provide the latest breakthroughs for our patients,” says Jack Rychik, MD, Course Director and Medical Director of the Fetal Heart Program and the Single Ventricle Survivorship Program at Children’s Hospital of Philadelphia (CHOP).
+“There’s never been a more exciting time to work in the field of pediatric cardiology – new knowledge is being generated daily and improvements in care are developing very quickly all while we are finding ways to offer increased value in healthcare and to provide the latest breakthroughs for our patients,” says Jack Rychik, MD, Course Director and Medical Director of the Fetal Heart Program and the Single Ventricle Survivorship Clinic at Children’s Hospital of Philadelphia (CHOP).
 “During the course of this conference, we discussed thought-provoking cost-conscious strategies for incorporating the latest breakthroughs in clinical care and biology into our patients’ ongoing care, while also covering the fundamentals of pediatric and congenital cardiovascular care."